Foundation for the History of Totalitarianism

 • Deliver workshops on the Holodomor and potentially other topics during the autumn term.

-• Travel to schools to deliver the workshops.
+• Travel to schools across southern England to deliver the workshops.

 Ideal Candidate:

-• A qualified teacher with an enthusiasm for history.
+• A qualified teacher with an enthusiasm for history, who has experience of teaching in a school.

 • Comfortable using a laptop to present slides and videos in a classroom setting.